 I’ve learned that on projects, 80% is the sweet spot.
 It harkens back to the Pareto Principle: 20% of causes create 80% of effects.

-Rather than putting in 100% effort to create a solution that, in the end, isn’t really 100% of what was required, putting in less effort (20%) to get just some of the results (80%) may be more effective.
+Rather than putting in 100% effort to create a solution that, in the end, isn’t really 100% of what was ultimately required, putting in less effort (20%) to get the majority of the results (80%) may be more effective.

 No one truly knows what perfect is.
 What seems perfect during planning will inevitably shift as reality sets in.
 To paraphrase 19th-century Prussian military commander Helmut van Moltke, “No design survives contact with the reality of business and testing!“